iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 {a},{b},{c},{ab},{bc},{ac},{abc}
 ```

+This is also known as the subset problem

 **Base Case**
 This would occur when we're given just a single character.
 In that case, we'll push that character to the `perms` vector and return.